moemar/hugoshop/README.md

 ```
 hugo server -D
 ```
+If everything is working as expected, the site will be available on `http://localhost:1313/`

 ## Edit
 Open the project in Visual Studio Code, if you dont have it, install it, period.
 Then run the following command.